Camtrup/StonkApp/Stonk/README.md

 - RegisterController.json: Controller for register page
 - StockPageController.json: Controller for Stock page
 - StonkApp.java: Connects the fxml files to the project.
-- HTTPHandler.java: A handler for our rest-api, which usually gives a response to tell our controllers if it is possible to do something, eg buy a Stock as seen in the buy() function in StockPageController.
-- StartApp: Launches the app.
+- HTTPHandler.java: Sends requests up to our server.

 REST:
-- StonkRestApplication.java: Launches our rest-api
+- StonkRestApplication.java: Launches our rest-api.
+- StonkRestController.java: The controller for our api with the different paths on the application.
+- StonkRestService.java: The "backend" for our server which can execute most of the functionality in our app.

 # User Story 1
 <sub>*Connected to issue [#9](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2135/gr2135/-/issues/9).*</sub>